• Home

 Noah and Daren also saw Avengers: Age of Ultron, and they are also feeling a little bit of the superhero burnout because they also feel this movie did not live up to the bar set by it’s predecessor.

-Filed Under: Film Reviews Tagged With: Marvel Studios, trailers/videos
+Filed Under: Film Reviews Tagged With: Marvel Entertainment, Videos

 About Daren Gulsvig